E-Sh4rk/VVVVVV-AI/pybot/README.md

 ## Training

 Please refer to `training.txt`.
 Note that the training can take a lot of RAM (about 10 Go with the default configuration).

+Two possible architectures are available (you can of course make your own one in `model.py`):
+- `canonical`: 3 convolution layers with a final output size of `4928`, followed by two dense layers.
+Should be used with `hidden_size=512`.
+- `canonical-`: Same as `canonical`, but the first convolution has a bigger stride, leading to an output size of `1408` instead of `4928`.
+Should be used with `hidden_size=256`.
+This architecture is about 8x lighter than `canonical`.
+It learns slightly faster at the beginning, but seems to struggle more after.

+## Ideas for improvement

+- Currently, the image given as input to the DQN has no information about the intertia of the character (it only indicates its position and velocity).
+In VVVVVV, inertia appears when the player goes left or right for at least 5 consecutive frames.
+The information whether the player has inertia or not should be added to the input of the DQN.